Are you struggling with happiness? Or with a puppy? The two have much in common. These are the surprising ways that happiness is like a puppy.

 Puppies are annoying.
 They’re a constant pain in the ass.
 They chew on toys and shoes.
 They pee on your carpet.
-And when they do pee on the tiles, they aim for the corner so they can get the most grout.
+When they pee on the tiles, they aim for the corner to cover as much grout as possible.
 Hopefully, you sealed your grout before you got the puppy.

 Then they grow up.
 About two years for us, but 7 to 10 dog years.

 Happiness Takes Dog Years

 So we take on the pains in the ass of